zstumgoren/bls-api/docs/bigquery.md

 Now that you've downloaded the data, you can use the [clean_bls_unemployment_data.py](../scripts/clean_bls_unemployment_data.py) script to generate a standardized CSV.

-Download the script to the same location where you saved the `laucntycur14.txt` file from BLS.
+Download the script to the same folder where you saved the `laucntycur14.txt` file from BLS.

 Then open a Terminal shell, navigate to the folder where the script and data are located, run the script: